litmus-web/Python-Regex/README.md

 Thanks to the linear time matching it allows Python-Regex to be roughly the same speed as the standard library for non-complicated or large matches while being able to cut matching times for large and complicated expressions into fractions of what they were.

-## Example of where it excells
+## Example of where it excels

-In this examplew we use this regex pattern for selecting HTML tags.
+In this example we use this regex pattern for selecting HTML tags.

 In this case when benched on a large chunk of HTML the Rust port took just `13ms` as a max value compared to Python's `116ms` value that grows almost exponentially as the text size increases.